SEEKING CLOSURE: Redbank Valley Coach Emmanuel Marshall Returns for Final Season After Serious Car Accident in February

 Redbank Valley, Keystone, and Union/A-C Valley sports coverage on Explore and D9Sports.com is brought to you by Heeter Lumber.

-He walks with the use of a cain because of the injuries he suffered.
+He walks with the use of a cane because of the injuries he suffered.

 Marshall doesn’t remember much from that accident when he was returning home from work.